 Fifth District Surveys of Manufacturing and Non-Manufacturing Activity

-Manufacturing activity was mostly unchanged in January while non-manufacturing activity remained flat.
+Manufacturing activity was flat in March while non-manufacturing activity improved from the previous month.

 Since 2021, the Collaboration of Research Economists (CORE) model has combined frontier research and an innovative delivery method to advance collaboration within the economics profession.
 Economists from a range of disciplines join with Richmond Fed economists eight times per year for seminars, collaboration, and formal and informal networking — all with an eye toward advancing economic research.